ivanpahlevi8/Challenge/README.md

 ``` sql
 http://localhost:2020/user-get-all-item
 ```
+This feature is using Get request from API.
 This url does not need url parameter because we want to see all items.
 For demonstration, we will login with user with username ivanindirsyah07 because this account alread has item in it basket.
 User, <br/>
 ![image](https://github.com/ivanpahlevi8/Challenge/assets/83549388/cba5a240-1cac-439d-acb5-45016472a7af)
 <br/>
 If user already logged in, API will give feedback as picture below,